kmarkus/microblx/doc/tutorial.md

 ```
 see also the quickstart about these.
 ## Deployment via the usc ( microblx system composition) file.
-The `ubx_genblock` commands generates two sample files to run indipendently each block.
+The `ubx_genblock` commands generates two sample files to run independently each block.
 We want to run and compose them together, and save the results in a logger file.
 The composition file **platform_2dof_and_control.usc** is quite self explanatory: It indicates

 - which libraries are imported,
 - which block (name, type) are created,